Sodomy law: United States

 Sodomy laws in the United States were largely a matter of state rather than federal jurisdiction, except for laws governing the US Armed Forces.
 In the 1950s, all states had some form of law criminalizing sodomy.
-In the early 1960s, the penalties for sodomy in the various states varied from imprisonment for two to ten years and/or a fine of US$2,000.
+In the early 1960s, the penalties for sodomy in the various states varied from imprisonment for two to ten years or a fine of US$2,000.
 Illinois became the first American jurisdiction to repeal its law against consensual sodomy in 1961; in 1962, the Model Penal Code recommended all states do so.
 In the 1986 Bowers v.
 Hardwick decision upholding Georgia's sodomy law, the United States Supreme Court ruled that nothing in the United States Constitution bars a state from prohibiting sodomy.

 By 2002, 36 states had repealed all sodomy laws or had them overturned by court rulings.
-In 2003, only 10 states had laws prohibiting all sodomy, with penalties ranging from 1 to 15 years imprisonment.
+In 2003, only ten states had laws prohibiting all sodomy, with penalties ranging from 1 to 15 years imprisonment.
 Additionally, four other states had laws that specifically prohibited same-sex sodomy.
 On June 26, 2003, the US Supreme Court in a 6–3 decision in Lawrence v.
 Texas struck down the Texas same-sex sodomy law, ruling that this private sexual conduct is protected by the liberty rights implicit in the due process clause of the United States Constitution, with Sandra Day O'Connor's concurring opinion arguing that they violated equal protection.
 This decision invalidated all state sodomy laws insofar as they applied to noncommercial conduct in private between consenting civilians.

 The Court of Appeals for the Armed Forces has ruled that the Lawrence v.
 Texas decision applies to Article 125 of the Uniform Code of Military Justice, which is a ban on sodomy in the US Armed Forces.
 In both United States v.
 Stirewalt and United States v.
 Marcum, the court ruled that the "conduct falls within the liberty interest identified by the Supreme Court", but went on to say that despite the application of Lawrence to the military, Article 125 can still be upheld in cases where there are "factors unique to the military environment" that would place the conduct "outside any protected liberty interest recognized in Lawrence."
 Examples of such factors could be fraternization, public sexual behavior, or any other factors that would adversely affect good order and discipline.
 Convictions for consensual sodomy have been overturned in military courts under the Lawrence precedent in both United States v.
 Meno. and United States v.
 Bullock.

-As of 2022, 14 states still had laws against consensual sodomy; in 2013, police in East Baton Rouge Parish, Louisiana, arrested gay men for "attempted crimes against nature" despite the law having been ruled unconstitutional and unenforcable.
+As of 2024, 12 states still had laws against consensual sodomy; in 2013, police in East Baton Rouge Parish, Louisiana, arrested gay men for "attempted crimes against nature" despite the law having been ruled unconstitutional and unenforceable.